NetNerd/8beatMap/readme.md

 Ctrl+I: Chart Info
 (may differ with international keyboard layouts)

---The zoom, length, and note shift functions are a bit buggy.
-Please save before using them.
 --Currently, the "save image" button saves to "imgout.png" in the same folder as the program.
 --Note sound timing may be a little wrong (though it seems mostly good to me).